-Statute and Forms Explanation and Review Method 300.503(b)(7) The PWN includes a description of any other factors that are relevant to the agency's proposal or refusal.
-SF, SASF, SCSF Student File Review Method: Documentation related to other factors must be evident and individualized for the student.
-Examples: Audiology report indicated that Jaime is scheduled for another audiological exam in 3 months.
-Parent will provide the team with updated information. = I He is doing well in school and has begun participation in extracurricular activities. = I The family disclosed that they are receiving in home supports from Jewish Family Services.
-PEA obtained parent's consent for release of information and will contact Jewish Family Services. = I There are no other relevant factors. = O This school has a strict discipline and attendance policy. = O 300.503(b)(4) SF, SASF, SCSF If the PWN is issued for any reason other than an initial referral for evaluation, it includes a statement of how a copy of the PSN can be obtained.
+Statute and Forms Explanation and Review Method SF, SASF, SCSF Student File Review Method: Documentation must support the individualized basis for the decision.
+Related Requirements: 18 Troidisa Troquii omontor 15 300.503(b)(7) The PWN includes a description of any other factors that are relevant to the agency's proposal or refusal.
+SF, SASF, SCSF Cturdent File Deview Methods Decumentation related to other feature result Student File Review Method: Documentation related to other factors must be evident and individualized for the student. be evident and individualized for the student.
+Related Requirements: 18 · 300.503(b)(4) If the PWN is issued for any reason other than an initial referral for evaluation, it includes a statement of how a copy of the PSN can be SF, SASF, SCSF obtained.
 Student File Review Method: There must be a statement related to contact information (name and number of whom to contact) within the district/at the school site so the PSN can be obtained.
 If the notice was for initial referral for evaluation, mark this item U .
-300.503(b)(5) The PWN includes sources to obtain assistance in understanding the notice.
-SF, SASF, SCSF Student File Review Method: There must be contacts available, including the address and telephone numbers for several parent resources, which may include Arizona Department of Education/Exceptional Student Services, Arizona Center for Disability Law, or Raising Special Kids.
+Related Requirements: 18 The state of the s 300.503(b)(5) The PWN includes sources to obtain assistance in understanding the notice.
+05 0405 0005 SF, SASF, SCSF Student File Review Method: There must be contacts available, including the address and telephone numbers for several parent resources, which may include Arizona Department of Education/Exceptional Student Services, Disability Rights Arizona, or Raising Special Kids.
 One of the sources could be the PEA, including the PEA's phone number and a contact name.
+Balata d Banaina manta a 10 Related Requirements: 18